mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 If errors persist, open a support ticket in Atlas UI by clicking ``Support`` in the left-hand navigation and filling out the requested information.

-### Step 4: Begin the Live Migration procedure
+### Step 4: Begin the Live Migration Procedure

 Once your connection is validated, click ``Start Migration``.
 Atlas begins the migration procedure and displays a counter in the UI that represents the time remaining for the Atlas cluster to catch up to the mLab cluster.

-When the timer turns green, the ``Start Cut Over`` button.
+When the timer turns green, click the ``Start Cut Over`` button.
 Atlas displays a walk-through with instructions on how to proceed with the cut over.
 In general, you must: